dandraka/Zoro/README.md

 # Zoro - The masked avenger

 Zoro is a data masking and anonymization utility.
-It fetches data from a database or a CSV file, and either creates a CSV file or runs SQL statements with the masked data.
+It fetches data from a database, a JSON or a CSV file, and either creates a JSON file, a CSV file or runs SQL statements with the masked data.

 It can be used as a command line program or as a dotnet standard 2.1 library.
 To run the command line program, simply copy the ```tools``` dir from the Nuget package.
 Windows and Linux versions, both 64-bit, are available.